The process of buying a house for the first time can be confusing. I can help. Contact me and I'll make sure you're a empowered buyer.

 The Escrow Holder Will:

-• Meet lender's guidelines as specified in the escrow agreement
+• Comply with lender's standards as written in the escrow agreement

 • Accept payments from the buyer